 5 – TOGUARD Backup Camera 7” Mirror Dash Cam

 - A mirror dash cam doesn’t have to be a replacement rearview.
-With the 5 viewing modes, you can turn off the screen altogether and use it as a regular mirror.

 6 – eRapta HD Backup & Front Camera with 7” Monitor

 This best trucker dash cam is another option also made specifically for the big boys.
 It works great with RV’s, all kinds of trucks and buses.
 Both the rear and front-facing camera operate at Full HD (1080p).

 Crystal clear videos of the road behind you and what’s coming up will make your journey a safe one.
 When evening comes, the super night vision will still maintain a clear video day and night.

 The gravity sensor of the camera also auto-locks any emergency recording that won’t be erased by the loop record function to back you up during any dispute or accident.

 The motion detection system turns the dash cam on automatically and starts recording to ensure no critical moments are missed.
 With crystal clear images, license plates, even those with the best license plate frames, will be visible.

 Many of you who drive an RV don’t do it on the regular, and you’d know that driving one massive vehicle always requires skill.

 The rear camera is waterproof so it can be used in any type of weather without interfering with its functions.
 You can also rely on customer service for help.